Samzhubzê, Xigazê: Tashilhunpo

 Samzhubzê contains the huge Tashilhunpo Monastery, founded in 1447 by Gendun Drup, the First Dalai Lama.
 It is the traditional seat of the Panchen Lamas.
 Until the Chinese arrived in the 1950s, the "Tashi" or Panchen Lama had temporal power over three small districts, though not over Samzhubzê itself, which was administered by a dzongpön (general) appointed from Lhasa.
 In the 2nd week of the 5th lunar month (around June/July), Tashilhunpo Monastery is the scene of a 3-day festival and a huge thangka is displayed.

 The imposing castle, Samdrubtse Dzong or "Shigatse Dzong", was probably built in the 15th century.
 It looked something like a smaller version of the Potala Palace in Lhasa, and had turret-like fortifications at the ends and a central Red Palace.
 It used to be the seat of the kings of Ü-Tsang and the capital of the province of Ü-Tsang or Tsang.

 The castle was totally dismantled, rock by rock, by hundreds of Tibetans at the instigation of the Chinese in 1961.
 Between 2005 and 2007, the building was reconstructed, financed by donations from Shanghai.
+Such "Preservation and Reparation Project of Sangzhutse Fortress of Shigatse City" was completed in May 2007 and was designed by the Construction Design Institute of Shanghai Tongji University.
 Old photographs served as a basis for the reconstruction, which was executed in concrete.
 Afterwards, the exterior was to be wainscotted with natural stones.
 The dzong, which in the 17th century served as a model for the construction of the Potala Palace, is set to become a museum for Tibetan culture.